 Ray Ward joined Adams and Reese in 2002 and focuses his practice on appellate advocacy.
 He is among the first group of lawyers (only six statewide) to be certified by the Louisiana Board of Legal Specialization as an Appellate Practice Specialist.
 He typically represents defendants in products liability, toxic exposure, and other tort cases, often in complex litigation.
 He has served clients in many industries, including oil and gas, manufacturing, insurance, and health care.
 Among the successful results he has obtained for his clients are the following:

-- Winning reversal of an $88.75 million judgment against an electrical-products manufacturer, in a case arising from a massive explosion at an industrial plant.
-In re Gramercy Plant Explosion at Kaiser, 927 So.
-2d 492 (La.
-App.
-5 Cir.), writ denied, 929 So.
-2d 1271 (La.
-2006).
-Ray was the principal author of the winning brief.
+- Reversal of an $88.75 million judgment against an electrical-products manufacturer in a case arising from a massive explosion at an industrial plant.

 - An appellate court’s reduction of an $8 million punitive-damage award to $2.37 million, followed by the Louisiana Supreme Court’s complete reversal of punitive damages.